maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 C:\Users\maarten\Desktop\flashing\ledtest>
 ```

+And indeed, the small patch of passing the correct MCU ID fixed the problem.

 I soldered all resistors at the front side - [JLCPCB](https://jlcpcb.com/DMP) will only mount components
 on one side.
-I moved a LED around to check that all segments are working - before I solder the 7-segments.
+I moved a LED around to check that all segments are working - only after a successful test I will solder the 7-segments (they overlay the resistors).

 Here you see [one LED blinking](https://youtu.be/dpqHkJS7RNk) to prove that the flashing worked.

 I still have a problem.
-After power-on it is not blinking :-(
+After power-on it does not start :-(

 (end)